Blog

 This pie chart shows the temporal gradation of a published article and their share in News Box rankings for mobile and desktop News Boxes.
 The gradations are: 1 second, 1 minute, 1 hour, 1 day, 1 week, 1 month and 1 year.
 Articles that are around one hour old have by far the largest share of News Box rankings at 65.53%.

 One look and it’s easy to spot which one’s the clear winner: articles that were an hour old made up a whooping 65% of the total.
 No other age comes even close to that number.
-One-day-old articles made up about 27% of the total, ones that were a minute old around 6%, and one-week- and one-month-old ones did not even reach one percent of the total number.
-Articles that were published or updated a second ago did not immediately get a spot in the News Boxes, no surprise here, and articles aged one year could not be found in one either.
-We’re still talking about news here, after all.
+Articles that were a day old made up about 27% of the total.
+Articles that were a minute old accounted for 6 percent of rankings.
+The rest of the time increments didn’t account for enough rankings to have a meaningful impact.

 Conclusion